Temppus/DesignNotes/README.md

 - conceptual model represents reality (how product was designed to be interacetd with)
 - if you make sure that these two models match as much as possible then you will create possitive user feedback/experience.

+## How people focus their attention
+- if it is critical to pay attentio to information.
+Make information stand up 10 times more than you think is necessary.
+- If you require person to do sequence repeatedly, make it easy to do, but realize that people can then make errors because they are doing is automatically.